Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 4.

-During moults, high level of juvenile hormone leads to,
+During moults, a high level of juvenile hormone leads to,

 a.
 Transformation of larva into adult